Wyatt Tree

 generations.

-commission and commanded a corps of Loyalists raised on Staten
+commission and commanded a corps of Loyalists

-Island, and was from that time until the end of the war employed in
+, and was from that time until the end of the war employed in

 military duties.
 The Continentals were never in force on Staten Island, but they held that section of New Jersey for several years, and as they could watch his house from Perth Amboy, they were constantly on the alert to